Best satellite TV providers in 2026

 Compare DIRECTV and DISH satellite TV

 When it comes to satellite TV companies, DIRECTV and DISH cover nearly 100% of the country, making them your main two options.
-Either DIRECTV or DISH could be the best satellite TV provider for you depending on what you’re looking for.
+Either DIRECTV or DISH could be the best satellite TV provider for you, depending on what you’re looking for.
+Both providers start at $89.99/mo., but DIRECTV is ideal for avid sports watchers and premium channels, while DISH offers superior DVR storage and a higher channel count.

 Filter your results: